sjhloco/sjhloco-netbox_env_setup/README.md

 - A Prefix/VLAN role, VRF or VLAN group can be used in the file multiple times with the attributes of the first occurrence (description, RT, RD, etc) taken.
 The use case for this is if you used the same VLAN group or VRF in differing Prefix/VLAN roles.
 - VRFs and prefixes can be defined under the role (non-VLAN environments like clouds) or the VLAN group (to associate prefixes with VLANs).
 RDs are what make VRFs with the same name unique.
 - VLANs can be grouped under a VLAN group or directly under the site.
-If you deploy them under the site NetBox does not enforce VLAN uniqueness (allows duplicates) however the script will not redeploy a VLAN if it already exists in that site.
+If you deploy them under the site NetBox does not enforce VLAN uniqueness however the script will not redeploy a VLAN if it already exists in that site.
 I prefer to use VLAN groups as they enforce uniqueness and provide a better view of unused VLANs.

 | Object   | Description          | Mandatory | Optional |
 | -------- | -------------------- | --------- | ---------|